Reelfan/ioBroker.valloxrs485/README.md

 ## valloxrs485 adapter for ioBroker

+Disclaimer: This adapter is neither developed nor officially supported by the company Vallox GmbH  which distributes the Vallox ventilation Systems.
+Instructions should be followed with care and at your own risk.

 This adapter reads and writes parameters via RS485 from and to a Vallox ventilation bus.

 This a js rewrite adapted from https://github.com/mhop/fhem-mirror/blob/master/fhem/FHEM/36_Vallox.pm